As I will be explaining the ending of Weathering with You (天気の子, Tenki no ko)—the 2019 anime directed by Makoto Shinkai—there are SPOILERS EVERYWHERE.

 Suga’s decision is reasonable.
 The thing he wants most in life is custody of his daughter.
 Harboring a sixteen-year-old runaway (who is also wanted on a firearms offence) would bury that dream.

-He does what he thinks is best—cutting himself off from Hodaka—and then immediately tries to drown his regret in alcohol and starts smoking again.
+He does what he thinks is best—cutting himself off from Hodaka—and then immediately tries to drown his regret in alcohol and he starts smoking again.

-The next morning, he is chastised by Natsumi and when the police inform him of Hodaka’s escape and Hina’s disappearance (and he sees that sunshine has finally returned to Tokyo), he realizes the gravity of the situation and can’t hold back his tears.
+The next morning, he is chastised by Natsumi, and when the police inform him of Hodaka’s escape and Hina’s disappearance (and he sees that sunshine has finally returned to Tokyo), he realizes the gravity of the situation and can’t hold back his tears.